k44mudfootball/capstone-app-k44/README.md

 For the FSND capstone project, I decided to go with the default Casting Agency specification.
 This app allows company executives to manage Actors and Movies with Role Based Access Control (RBAC)

 ### Accessing the App
 The app is hosted and automatically deployed by Render (render.com) upon code changes in the Github repository.
+Note that because this is a free version of Render, after periods of inactivity, there is some ramp up time for the servers (<10 seconds) when the endpoint is first hit.
+This is normal!

 There is no front end associated with this project - backend only.
 See API Documentation section to access the hosted version of the app.

 ### Local run instructions
 If you need to run locally, create a virtual environment with python 3.7 and pip install the dependencies in requirements.txt.
 Run the run_db_clear.sh script which drops any existing DB, creates a new one, sets the environment variables in 'setup.sh' and starts the app.